codeeleven0/spin/README.md

 * Plymouth doesn't work when powering off or rebooting.
 * Changing boot medium after installation requires more configuration.
 * /boot is separated from the real boot partition.
 The files get copied to /rpiconf.
 The config is stored at /opt/rpiconf.txt and the default config is stored at /opt/rpiconfig_default.txt
-* GPU works but sometimes might create unwanted artifacts on **desktop**.
+* GPU works but sometimes might create unwanted artifacts on **desktop** (mostly corner radii and terminals with corner radii).
 Logging out then logging back in again mostly fixes this issue.
 This issue does not happen in TTYs.
 * Kernel headers are only for arm64
 * First boot may not have a splash due to the kernel configuration not being done.
 * Installing Linux kernel from Fedora might break the installation.
 Use `rpi-*` tools to install these.